Couple Viewing New Construction Home At Sunset

 USDA Construction Loan Requirements

-Government-backed loans such as USDA and Federal Housing Administration (FHA) loans often have more eligibility requirements than conventional mortgages.
-The USDA construction loan is no exception.
+Government-backed loans such as USDA and Federal Housing Administration (FHA) loans sometimes have more eligibility requirements than conventional mortgages.
+The USDA construction loan falls into that category.

 Borrower Requirements For A USDA Construction Loan

-• You usually need a minimum credit score of 640.
+• Your lender may require a minimum credit score of 640.

-• Your debt-to-income (DTI) ratio must be no more than 41%.
-As part of this, the amount you spend on housing each month can’t represent more than 29% of your pretax monthly income.
+• Your debt-to-income ratio (DTI) typically should be no more than 41%.
+As part of this, the amount you spend on housing each month shouldn’t represent more than 29% of your pretax monthly income.
+Your lender may waive these DTI limits if you have certain compensating factors.

-• Your total income cannot exceed the state's USDA income limit.
+• Your total income can’t exceed the state’s USDA income limits.

-• If you've experienced bankruptcy, you may have to wait 1 – 3 years for depending on the type of bankruptcy and lender policies, among other factors.
+• If you’ve experienced bankruptcy, you may have to wait 1 – 3 years to apply for a loan.
+Depending on the type of bankruptcy and lender policies the wait could be longer or shorter depending on your situation.
+Check with your lender for details.

 Property Requirements For A USDA Construction Loan

-As a nonconforming loan, a house built with a USDA construction loan isn’t subject to the traditional home purchasing standards of government-sponsored enterprises mortgage companies like Fannie Mae and Freddie Mac.
-However, there are still several property requirements for homes built with a USDA construction loan:
+As a nonconforming loan, a house built with a USDA construction loan isn’t subject to the traditional home purchasing standards of government-sponsored enterprises like Fannie Mae and Freddie Mac.
+However, homes built with a USDA construction loan do have the following requirements:

 • The property must be in a USDA-approved area.